 SolRecover.io

-SolRecover.io charges the lowest fee among automated tools in our analysis.
-Disclosure: SolanaInfo is operated by the same team behind SolRecover.io.
+SolRecover.io charges the lowest fee among all recovery tools in our analysis.
+Disclosure: SolanaInfo is operated by the same team behind SolRecover.

-Fee structure: SolRecover charges a flat 4% fee on recovered SOL.
-For context, if you recover 1 SOL, you keep 0.96 SOL.
+Fee structure: SolRecover charges a flat 1.9% fee on recovered SOL.
+For context, if you recover 1 SOL, you keep 0.981 SOL.
+The platform also offers a referral program with a unique structure: the referrer earns 1% while the platform takes only 0.9%.
+The referrer actually earns more than the platform itself.

-Security model: SolRecover uses a client-side architecture.
-When you connect your wallet, the tool scans your token accounts in your browser.
-The transaction to close accounts is constructed locally and presented to your wallet for signing.
+Security model: SolRecover uses a fully client-side architecture with no backend server.
+When you connect your wallet, your browser connects directly to Helius — one of Solana’s most trusted RPC infrastructure providers, used by Jupiter, Tensor, and Magic Eden — to scan your token accounts.
+The transaction to close accounts is constructed locally in your browser JavaScript and presented to your wallet for signing.
+No data passes through SolRecover’s servers.

 User experience: Connect your wallet, review the list of empty accounts detected, and approve the transaction.
 The interface shows how much SOL you will recover before you confirm.